networknt/light-doc/content/en/service/http-sidecar/_index.md

 There are some special considerations for the [configurations](/service/http-sidecar/k8s-config/) for the http-sidecar when deploying it with a backend API in the same pod in a Kubernetes cluster.

+For most enterprise applications, sensitive data in the logs should be masked.
+It is easier to do that in the http-sidecar as a mask module is included.
+However, the masking must be handled differently for the backend API implemented in other Java frameworks or other languages.
+To support masking for the backend logs, we can send the backend logs to the http-sidecar, and http-sidecar can do the [log masking][] before injecting the log files to the target indexing app or pushing the logs to a Kafka cluster for streams processing.

 [cross-cutting concerns]: /concern/
 [network policy]: /service/http-sidecar/network-policy/
+[log masking]: /service/http-sidecar/log-masking/